 Our second lawsuit challenged a secrecy order we received that would have prevented us from notifying an enterprise customer of a National Security Letter requesting its data.
 As we outlined in our 2013 commitments, we believe these requests should usually be redirected to our customers or that we should be able to tell our customers about them.
 After all, businesses in the physical world would know if the government obtained a warrant to search their filing cabinets, and these businesses would have the choice to comply with warrants or to challenge aspects of them in court.
 This lawsuit was resolved when the government withdrew its request.

 In our third lawsuit, we challenged a U.S. search warrant for customer email in our datacenter in Ireland belonging to a non-U.S. citizen.
-American law dictates that U.S. search warrants stop at the U.S. border, and the U.S. government maintains a data-sharing agreement with Ireland allowing it to properly access this data in accordance with Irish law.
-We have many concerns with the government’s warrant, but we’re particularly troubled that if we give the U.S. government access to people’s data abroad, we will also be forced to give other governments access to the data of American people and businesses.
+American law dictated that U.S. search warrants stop at the U.S. border, and the U.S. government maintains a data-sharing agreement with Ireland allowing it to properly access this data in accordance with Irish law.
+We had many concerns with the government’s warrant, but we were particularly troubled by the notion of unilaterally giving the U.S. government access to people’s data abroad, which would open the door to give other governments access to the data of American people and businesses.

-Our fourth lawsuit, filed in April 2016, challenges the routine nature of secrecy orders that often accompany government requests for people’s data.
-Of course there are times when secrecy is vital to an investigation, but too often these orders are used unnecessarily, or are unnecessarily indefinite and prevent us from telling customers of intrusions far after investigations are over.
+Our fourth lawsuit, filed in April 2016, challenged the routine nature of secrecy orders that often accompany government requests for people’s data.
+Of course, there are times when secrecy is vital to an investigation, but too often these orders are used unnecessarily, or are unnecessarily indefinite and prevent us from telling customers of intrusions far after investigations are over.
 In an 18-month period before we filed the suit, we received 2,576 secrecy orders, and 68 percent of these were permanent, meaning we could never tell the customer someone accessed their data — even after an investigation was over.
-Our hope is this lawsuit will lead to new rules or laws that keep secrecy to times when it’s truly necessary.
-This lawsuit is in the early stages before a federal judge in Seattle.

 Modernizing national laws

 Several judges who have heard Microsoft’s lawsuits have noted that it would be better for Congress to create new law rather than have courts hear arguments about old law.
 We agree.
-Microsoft advocates for several pieces of proposed legislation to help modernize the law.
-For example, the International Communications Privacy Act would help establish clear rules for U.S. law enforcement to get digital evidence around the world.
-More broadly, we’ve advocated for efforts to update the Electronic Communications Privacy Act, which was written in 1986 — more than 30 years ago — but still determines when and how law enforcement can access people’s data.
+Microsoft advocates for proposed legislation to help modernize the laws governing technology.
+For example, the Clarifying Lawful Overseas Use of Data (CLOUD) Act, enacted by Congress in April 2018, helped provide a solution for cross-border requests for data and created a concrete path for the U.S. government to enter into modern bilateral agreements with other nations.
+More broadly, we’ve advocated for efforts to update the Electronic Communications Privacy Act (ECPA), which was written in 1986 — more than 30 years ago — but still determines when and how law enforcement can access people’s data.

 This isn’t only a U.S. issue.
 Governments around the world have the opportunity today to enact laws that will enable their people to better trust technology and realize its benefits for years to come.
 We’ve detailed a range of these policies in our book and website, A Cloud for Global Good.